khuongnguyen232/GetYoutube/README.md

 ## TubeHub Front
 This is a web app project that allow user to display the contents from Youtube The technology used in this project:
-+ Used React to build the website and handle routings
 + Applied Redux for better state management
 + Semantic UI and CSS for styling and responsiveness
 + Intergrated Youtube APIs for receive video information and Google APIs for authentication